Skip to main content

 Creating custom fields in NinjaOne

-To create a custom field at the device level in NinjaOne go to Administration > Devices and select either Role Custom Fields or Global Custom Fields then select Add.
+To create a custom field in NinjaOne go to Administration > Devices and select either Role Custom Fields or Global Custom Fields then select Add.

 • Role Custom Fields are custom fields that are specific to a device role.

-• Global Custom Fields are custom fields that are applicable to all devices.
+• Global Custom Fields are custom fields that are applicable to all devices and/or to a location and/or organisation

-Make sure you add the fields to the roles you want to use them in at Administration > Devices > Roles.
+Make sure you add the fields to the roles you want to use them in at Administration > Devices > Roles (for role custom fields).

 We're adding two documentation fields to facilitate this script.
 You'll need to note your document template id, in the screenshots / our internal use we have a template called "Integration Identifiers" which we use to store any integration identifiers we need to reference in our scripts.